-In recent years, we and others have investigated microRNAs (miRNAs) as potential diagnostic markers, prognostic indicators of disease severity, and candidate therapeutic targets for adult CD15-17.
-MiRNAs are small non-coding RNAs (~22 nts long) that post-transcriptionally regulate gene expression and have been shown to influence most major biological processes and diseases18.
-These molecules regulate the majority of protein-coding genes and each miRNA can target up to hundreds of mRNAs, resulting in mRNA destabilization or inhibition of translation 18,19.
-Dysfunction of miRNA activity can lead to acute or chronic inflammation, which is characteristic of CD ^{20,21}.
-In 2010, a seminal study showed the contribution of overall miRNA activity to intestinal architecture and function 20.
-More recently, specific miRNAs have been implicated in IBD ^{22,23,24} .
-For example, we showed that a single miRNA (miR-31) is a major driver of the differences between two molecular subtypes of adult CD25.
-Further functional studies demonstrated that miR-31 regulates barrier function in part by controlling the expression of activin A receptor-like type 1 (ALK1) and that high levels of miR-31 are strongly associated with poor clinical outcomes and increased likelihood of relapse after remission26.
-This study, as well as several others, have established miRNAs as valuable prognostic indicators of disease behavior and potential therapeutic targets in adult CD^{15,24,27}.
+In recent years, we and others have investigated microRNAs (miRNAs) as potential diagnostic markers, prognostic indicators of disease severity, and candidate therapeutic targets for adult CD (15-17). miR-NAs are small noncoding RNAs (~22 nts long) that posttranscriptionally regulate gene expression and have been shown to influence most major biological processes and diseases (18).
+These molecules regulate the majority of protein-coding genes, and each miRNA can target up to hundreds of mRNAs, resulting in mRNA destabilization or inhibition of translation (18, 19).
+Dysfunction of miRNA activity can lead to acute or chronic inflammation, which is characteristic of CD (20, 21).
+In 2010, a seminal study showed the contribution of overall miRNA activity to intestinal architecture and function (20).
+More recently, specific miRNAs have been implicated in IBD (22-24).
+For example, we showed that a single miRNA (miR-31) is a major driver of the differences between 2 molecular subtypes of adult CD (25).
+Further functional studies demonstrate that miR-31 regulates barrier function, in part, by controlling the expression of activin A receptor-like type 1 (ALK1) and that high levels of miR-31 are strongly associated with poor clinical outcomes and increased likelihood of relapse after remission (26).
+This study, as well as several others, have established miRNAs as valuable prognostic indicators of disease behavior and potential therapeutic targets in adult CD (15, 24, 27).

 Despite these advances, a major limitation of these studies is that they pertain largely to adult CD.
-There are only a handful of studies that focus on miRNAs in pediatric CD, and most of these do not use a sequencing-based approach to define comprehensive miRNA profiles ^{24,27-33}.
-Recently, we performed the first large-scale sequencing of miRNAs in pediatric CD, but we focused the analysis on only one miRNA25.
-Here, we substantially expand the cohort, and perform a comprehensive quantitative analysis of all miRNAs in matched ileum and colon samples from pediatric patients and non-IBD controls.
-We discover and report on specific miRNAs that exhibit the greatest utility as predictive molecular features of key clinical outcomes in pediatric CD.
-We also perform functional follow-up studies in vivo of one particular miRNA that is a distinguishing feature of pediatric CD (relative to adult CD) and define new potential targets and functions that merit further investigation.
+There are only a handful of studies that focus on miRNAs in pediatric CD, and most of these do not use a sequencing-based approach to define comprehensive miRNA profiles (24, 27-33).
+Recently, we performed large-scale sequencing of miRNAs in pediatric CD, but we focused the analysis on only 1 miRNA (25).
+Here, we substantially expanded the cohort and performed a comprehensive quantitative analysis of all miRNAs in matched ileum and colon samples from pediatric patients and patients without IBD (non-IBD [NIBD]) as controls.
+We discovered and report on specific miRNAs that exhibit the greatest utility as predictive molecular features of key clinical outcomes in pediatric CD.
+We also performed functional follow-up studies in vivo of 1 particular miRNA that is a distinguishing feature of pediatric CD (relative to adult CD) and define potential targets and functions that merit further investigation.